-Retcon: The Game Boy Advance version of Original Generation 2 suggests Beowulf is as heroic as the Kyosuke players know, and Axel simply hates him because Beowulf always beats him.
+Retcon: The Game Boy Advance version of Original Generation 2 suggests Beowulf is as heroic as the Kyosuke players know, and that Axel simply hates him because Beowulf always beats him.
 Original Generations does a rewrite, indicating he's far more sadistic than meets the eye, justifying the rivalry between him and Axel.
-The Reveal in the drama CD and his appearance in The Inspectors ascends this to Complete Monstertoo literally.
+The Reveal in the drama CD and his appearance in The Inspectors turns him into a literal monster.

 The main antagonists of the Second Original Generation, the Gaia Sabers (or "GS", for short) are a hand-picked military group administered by President Graien Grusman after Original Generation Gaiden to be the first and last line of defense against extraterrestrials in protecting the Earth.Tropes common to the entire faction are:

 Mio: Gaia Sabers?
 "The Hero's Greatest Strategy" guys?

 Spell My Name with an "S": Despite the title "Gaia Saviour" in the prologue of the Second Original Generation, Steinbeck makes it clear word-for-word (in English text, no less) the organization is called "Gaia Sabers".